Kerbas-ad-astra/XTLandertron/README.md

 	* Added .version file.
 * 02016 Oct 13 0340 UTC (v0.15): Crunch!
 	* Packaged the right DLL this time...
+* 02016 Oct XX (v1.0): One Point Zero
+	* New XT-LB model, from steedcrugeon.
+(The old model has been made unresearchable, and will be removed in the next release.)

 ##Roadmap

 Just keeping it ticking along.
-Might add a fancy logo and some pictures one of these days.
 Please let us know in the thread or on the [**issue tracker**](https://github.com/Kerbas-ad-astra/XTLandertron/issues) if you have any suggestions.

 ##Credits / License

 * Source code and DLL licensed under [**GNU GPL**](http://www.gnu.org/licenses/gpl.html) (v3 or later).
 Variously by XanderTek, Kerbas_ad_astra, charfa, and Booots.
+If you rele
 * SolidFuel HexCan part based on Greys' [**HexCans**](http://forum.kerbalspaceprogram.com/threads/33754-0-25-HexCans-Standardized-Resource-Canisters-0-7-1-Breaking-Ground-Edition), licensed under [**CC-BY-SA**](https://creativecommons.org/licenses/by-sa/2.0/).
 * Landertron parts based on [**models by BahamutoD**](http://forum.kerbalspaceprogram.com/threads/82341-1-0-B-Dynamics-Retracting-vectoring-engines-etc-v1-2-0-%28May-6%29), licensed under [**CC-BY-SA**](https://creativecommons.org/licenses/by-sa/2.0/).
+* XT-L-KRAB model by steedcrugeon, licensed under [**CC-BY-SA**](https://creativecommons.org/licenses/by-sa/4.0/) (4.0 or later).

+Any redistributions must use a different name and folder (per the GPL section 7c).
+All other rights (e.g. the Landertrons logo) reserved.